How The MAD Act Provides A Plan For Artificial Intelligence

 What the MAD Act Explicitly Requires Beyond Restriction

 • Distributional access mandate: TWG 10 must assess governance mechanisms ensuring that agentic AI productivity gains are broadly accessible rather than concentrated among large enterprises with resources to develop proprietary systems.
 The tradeoff assessment must evaluate distributional effects across firm size, sector, and income level.
+The mandate explicitly includes whether proposed restrictions would disproportionately reduce individual and civil society access to agentic AI relative to institutional access.

 Sources & Legislative Record